ottaway-c/aws-dotnet-todo-api/README.md

 ## Dotnet Tools

-I am are using CSharpier to format C# code
+I am using CSharpier to format C# code

 Install CShariper and Kiota